crotwell/TauP/src/doc/sphinx/source/calculations.rst

 spherical, the default is to not take the elliptical nature of the earth into account when calculating these distances.
-For deep ray paths, it may be more accurate to base the traveltime calculations based on the geocentric angle instead of the geodetic surface distance, but for shallow paths geodetic may be better.
+For deep ray paths, it may be more accurate to base the traveltime calculations based on the geocentric angle, but for shallow paths the geodetic surface distance may be better.

 This can be changed with
 the :code:`--geodist` parameter, which can take any combination of